GiftedLane/CodeTheftAuto/heists/heist-1-trevors-data-firehose-job/README.md

 ### Important Note:

-This README and the configuration files will be updated immediately following the stream to reflect the completed infrastructure for **Heist 1**.
+This README and the configuration files will be updated immediately following the stream (October 20, 2024) to reflect the completed infrastructure for **Heist 1**.
 Be sure to check back for the final files!